 “For all the glitter and fascination the class difference were still huge.
 Poor were very poor and wealthy very wealthy.” – Only Yesterday

 College kids were the largest consumer of new clothing.
-Ivy league schools started new fashion trends in America and across the pond and anyone who was anyone had to be trendy while at school.
-One expensive trend was for Raccoon coats that started with boys but were quickly adopted by college girls.
-The cost of a Raccoon coat was well over $2000 in today’s currency.
+Ivy league schools started new fashion trends in America and across the pond, and anyone who was anyone had to be trendy while at school.
+One expensive trend was for Raccoon coats, which started with boys but were quickly adopted by college girls.
+The cost of a raccoon coat was well over $2000 in today’s currency.
 Wealthy parents usually footed the bill.

 Boutique clothing stores sprung up, department stores carried their own brands, and the biggest ones supplied catalogs to rural communities.
 (Although 30 years later, my mother remembers 1950s that her mother, who hated to shop, would often purchase clothing from the Montgomery Wards catalog.
 I imagine her mother did the same in the 20s?)
 The ready to wear industry was big business.
 Clothing was more expensive than homemade but still quite affordable.
 Mail order fabric for the home sewer was also sold in big name catalogs.

-Catalogs sold clothing to the entire family but men were hard to sell too.
-Although catalogs offers suits and some hats most men still went to a local tailor and haberdashery for their clothing and hats.
-Catalogs sold mostly basic men’s undergarments, work clothing and work boots.
-Gradually the men’s section improved.
-By the end of the 20s, catalogs sold a full range of men’s clothing but still lacked a wide selection of hats.
-Quality was also questionable but for folks who lived away from local shops, it was the best option.
+Catalogs sold clothing to the entire family, but men were hard to sell to.
+Although catalogs offered suits and some hats, most men still went to a local tailor and haberdashery for their clothing and hats.
+Catalogs sold mostly basic men’s undergarments, work clothing, and work boots.
+Gradually, the men’s section improved.
+By the end of the ’20s, catalogs sold a full range of men’s clothing, but still lacked a wide selection of hats.
+Quality was also questionable, but for folks who lived away from local shops, it was the best option.

 Clothing prices in 1927: